 The spirit in man is different to the Spirit in God, “For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.”
 (I Corinthians 2:11).
 Without God’s nature we are reprobates, “Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”
 (II Corinthians 13:5).
 Reprobate means it has been rejected.
 In other words human nature in its corrupt form is simply not acceptable to God.
 It must be transformed, “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
 (Romans 12:1-2).

 The only way we can escape eternal death is if we are transformed by receiving God’s Spirit and taking on His divine nature in place of our own corrupted human nature.
-When we are reconciled to God through faith and repentance we can receive His Spirit, “Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.”
+When we are called to be reconciled to God through faith and repentance we can receive His Spirit, “Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.”
 (Acts 3:28 NKJV).

 Giving us the Holy Spirit can be likened to giving us His own spiritual DNA which contains His very character traits that can grow to fruition within us,“…the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.”
 (Galatians 5:22-23).
 Also, “For the fruit of the Spirit is in all goodness and righteousness and truth;” (Ephesians 5:9).
 As those traits grow to fruition we become like His son, “Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:” (Ephesians 4:13).
 And God will also be our Father, “…I will receive you, And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.”
 (II Corinthians 6:17-18).
 It means we have received His divine nature which is incorruptible and everlasting.